beginner

 Factors to Consider

-1. Average ride distance - Longer typical rides need higher thresholds
+1. Average ride distance - Longer typical rides need a higher threshold

-2. Charging infrastructure - More chargers allow lower thresholds
+2. Charging infrastructure - More chargers allow a lower threshold

-3. Rebalancing frequency - Frequent rebalancing enables lower thresholds
+3. Rebalancing frequency - Frequent rebalancing enables a lower threshold

 4. Vehicle range - Larger battery capacity allows lower percentages